JakubHavlas/graph-lib/README.md

 };
 ```
 optional params:
-- `params` default viewbox it doesn't really matter if movable is set to true.
+- `params` default viewbox.
-- `moveable` if user can move and zoom the svg
+- `moveable` if user can move and zoom the svg - this typoe will be fixed soon moveable x moveble
 - `minWidth` smallest possible viewbox width
 - `maxWidth` highest possible viewbox width
 - `displayCoords` if you want to display coords of mouse on hovering
-- `displayGrid` if you wanna display all the helping lines
+- `displayGrid` if you want to display all the helping lines
 here is the function header and all the defaul values.
 ```ts
 let LibraryController = ({